da5nsy/ReproducibleResearch/episodes/step5TestingControls.md

 Open Refine, NVIVO and SPSS all have logs of actions that you can download and save.

+ - SPSS analysis pipeline comes as a .sps script file.

+ - SAS has a .sas file for pipelines

+ - STATA has a .do file for pipelines

 This is also where R and Python have huge strengths.
 Writing an R or Python script enables you to rerun with certainty the same analysis every time.

+If you are using a random number generator, take note of the seed number.

+***This is a lot of work.
+What are the benefits to me?***

+1. Infinite undo's: Control versions between active, live and archived.

+2. Branching and experimentation: Copy code or other technical formulae and change to test hypotheses

+3. Collaboration: Track changes, merge input.

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor